Mark Robinson (journalist)

-Mark Robinson is an Australian sports journalist.
-He is the chief football writer for Melbourne's Herald Sun newspaper, appears on the 1116 SEN radio station's pre-match Australian Football League (AFL) discussion and co-hosts Fox Footy's AFL 360 television program.
+Mark Robinson is an Australian retired sports journalist.
+He was the chief football writer for Melbourne's Herald Sun newspaper from 2011 to 2024.
+He regularly appeared on the 1116 SEN radio station's pre-match Australian Football League (AFL) discussion and co-hosted Fox Footy's AFL 360 television program till 2024.

 Career

-A junior footballer for the Sandhurst Football Club in Bendigo, Robinson began covering football in 1992.
+A junior footballer for the Sandhurst Dragons in Bendigo and the Horsham Saints in Horsham, Robinson began covering football in 1992.
 Throughout his career he has predominantly covered Australian rules football and has been the chief football writer for the Herald Sun since 2012 following the retirement of Mike Sheahan.

-Robinson has co-hosted the AFL 360 television program on Fox Footy since 2010.
+Robinson co-hosted the AFL 360 television program on Fox Footy from 2010 until his sacking at the end of 2024.
+He previously appeared regularly as a panellist on AFL Game Day from the show's launch in 2008 until 2011 when AFL 360 expanded to four nights a week through the AFL season.